 - School bus, which requires the Passenger endorsement in addition to a separate school bus endorsement (average salary $30,000)

-- Dry-van driving is the most common position in the industry; the salary for these positions is around $44,000 a year when going OTR.
+- Dry-van driving is the most common position in the industry; the truck driver pay for these positions is around $44,000 a year when going OTR.

 - Reefer/Refrigerated trucks carry items like frozen meat and other materials that need to have their temperatures regulated.
 These are also known as reefer trucks.
 Average salary $40,000, but this depends on if you go OTR or local.